Fang Mask - Original

 The masters of ngil could travel from village to village without danger because of their role as peacekeepers.
 They were considered useful in combating sorcery and evil practice.
 The ngil used large, elongated masks covered with white kaolin and featuring a face that was usually heart-shaped with a long fine nose.
 The masks need to be seen with their fibre ruff and with the dancers clothing of raffia strips in order to get an impression of the force of their presence.

-This masks comes on a custom made stand and is approximately 45cms tall (including stand).
+These masks come on custom made stands and are approximately 60-65cms tall (including stand).